oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 get merged, that might include all the tests you run for *check-patch.sh*, but also some functional tests or other tests that require mote time/resources.
 It will not be run as often as the *check-patch.sh*

+### poll-upstream-sources.sh

+This script will run once a day.
+It'll basically update the current project and branch with the latest commit of the corresponding upstream project.
+For example, if a project has an upstream project (an upstream project is a project containing all code/files/etc minus some modifications in the current project) in github, the poll stage will send a patch with the latest commit in the corresponding branch of the upstream project.
+Commit will be held in a special file named upstream_sources.yaml which will lay under the automation folder. upstream_sources.yaml will contain repository url, commit SHA and branch.
+It should run whatever a project maintainer thinks needs to be tested before updating the latest code from the upstream project

 ### Running parallel tests